nononovak/otwadvent2019-ctfwriteup/day23_gr8_escape.md

 game:
 ```

-It wasn't obvious what the base OS of the challenge was going to be, but based on the above it likely didn't matter.
+It wasn't obvious what the base OS of the challenge was going to be but based on the above it likely didn't matter.
 For testing, I then setup a local Docker container with the challenge binary both for doing dynamic analysis (via gdb) and testing out any solution scripts I would write later.
 The `Dockerfile` I used is below, and running the two commands at the top will build it and then run it with a listening port on TCP/1223 (like the challenge) over localhost.

 ```
 # docker build -t advent2019-1223 .